Ikiga1/writeups/RuCTF2018/ribbons/README.md

 In any way I was happy I realized very soon how the challenge worked and patched the binary before Bushwhackers began to attack!
 (Damn, I forgot to build the container and we lost 2 flags... lol)
 Hope you enjoyed the write-up!

-Kudos to the Bushwhackers who did a real good job on that challenge during the competition! :)
+Kudos to the Bushwhackers who did a real good job on that challenge during the competition, beeing the only team who exploited the service! :)